 Julia Drusilla is a further example of women’s rise to power – sister of Caligula and named by him as successor to the throne, which clearly inspired her husband to place himself in the line of succession but on her death he had to attempt a second line of approach by wooing his late wife’s sister (Caligula’s elder sister) Agrippina the Younger aka Agrippina Minor.

 The increased freedom and influence of women wasn’t restricted to the nobility and political spheres only.
 There were even Gladiator women (a great scandal), not to mention the Roman female goddesses and of course numerous prostitutes whether as a collective corporation or individually with varying degrees of fame and who’s names remain scratched on walls – some even in open electoral support of this or the other politician.

-A few highly influential Roman women have been written about in other articles, for example in treating the highly critical period of Roman history which was the civil wars we cannot omit the role played by women who were related to either Augustus or Mark Antony: Fulvia, Octavia (sister of emperor Augustus and wife of Mark Anthony) and Cleopatra.
+A few highly influential Roman women have been written about in other articles: In treating the highly critical period of the civil wars we cannot forget the role played by the partners of Augustus or Mark Antony: Fulvia, Octavia and Cleopatra.